An EVL application process is composed of one or more EVL threads, running along with any number of regular POSIX threads.

 to invoke the real-time, ultra-low latency services the latter

-proper services provided by
+the proper services provided by

 libevl exclusively.
-If it calls a
+If such thread

-obviously lost any real-time guarantee in the process.
+thread obviously lost any real-time guarantee in the process.

-The EVL thread runs its time-critical work loop, only calling EVL services which operate from the out-of-band context, therefore guaranteeing bounded, ultra-low latency.
+Each EVL thread runs its time-critical work loop, only calling EVL services which operate from the out-of-band context, therefore guaranteeing bounded, ultra-low latency.
 The pivotal EVL service from such loop has to be a blocking call, waiting for the next real-time event to process.
 For instance, such call could be evl_wait_flags(), evl_get_sem(), evl_poll(), oob_read() and so on.

 This page is an index of all EVL system calls available to applications, which should help you finding out which call is legit from which context.
 In order to use the ultra-low latency EVL services, you need to link your application code against the libevl library which provides the EVL system call wrappers.

 NO, not even remotely.
-This is a drop-in complement to the regular C library and NPTL support you may be using, which enables your thread(s) of choice to be scheduled with ultra-low latency guarantee by the EVL core.
+This is a drop-in complement to the common C library and NPTL support you may be using, which enables your thread(s) of choice to be scheduled with ultra-low latency guarantee by the EVL core.
 As it should be clear now from the above section, you may - and actually have to - use a combination of these libraries into a single application, but you must do this in a way that ensures that your time-critical code only relies on either: